usubram/slack-quick-bots/README.md

 `botCommand` - Object to hold all the fancy command that you would like.
 Object key is command, so no spaces, try to keep it short and nice for some to remember.

-`commandType` - Currently, only Data, Rescursive, kill commands are supported.
+`commandType` - Currently, only data, recursive, kill commands are supported.

   `Data` - Any data, but mind the limit size of the websocket.